Getting Started in Sprinting and Hillclimbing

 Sprinting and hillclimbing is all about getting from the start to the finish of a defined tarmac course in a time quicker than anyone else.
 Sprinting and hillclimbing therefore differs significantly from racing in that there are no other cars in close proximity to you on the track.

-Championship registration form the the 2017 Speedmog championship can be found here
+Championship registration form the the 2018 Speedmog championship will be available soon

 Sprinting generally takes place on a geographically flat course such as an old airfield or a racing circuit.
 Hillclimbing differs only in that it does literally involve climbing hills.
 The latter usually being custom venues many of which (such as Shelsley Walsh) date back to the dawn of motorsport if not the dawn of motoring itself.
 Entry fees for sprints vary but are generally in the range of £50 to £100 per event.